 (NEW YORK, NY) – Today, the Retail, Wholesale and Department Store Union (RWDSU), which represents 6,300 workers at Macy’s Inc.’s department stores, including workers at Macy’s and Bloomingdale’s flagship stores in Manhattan, demanded the company extend the current contracts for workers while the nation weathers the COVID-19 pandemic.

 After repeated exchanges to extend the two contracts with Local 1-S and Local 3 of the RWDSU six-months to a year each, Macy’s Inc. has thus far refused to even consider it.

 RWDSU Local 1-S’s contract is set to expire on May 1, 2020; the local represents 4,300 workers across four Macy’s stores in the New York region.
 The union, which also represents 2,000 workers at Bloomingdale’s flagship store who are members of Local 3 of the RWDSU, has also offered to postpone those negotiations as well, which are slated for 2021 (because Macy’s has said it wasn’t capable of negotiating both contracts in the same year).

 “Macy’s is insisting on holding contract negotiations in the midst of Governor Cuomo’s ‘stay at home’ order.
 Yes, the contract between Macy’s and its workers’ union is expiring soon.
 The stores are closed, nobody is working, and neither party has any clue what the future will hold.
 How do you negotiate in good faith when the company is unable to tell you when each store will reopen or how it will reopen, or for what hours and with what staffing needs?
-I” said Stuart Appelbaum, President of the Retail, Wholesale and Department Store Union (RWDSU).
+It makes no logical sense for negotiations to move forward at this time – period,” said Stuart Appelbaum, President of the Retail, Wholesale and Department Store Union (RWDSU).